statisticalbiotechnology/translong/docs/Logbook.md

 * TF gene expression could potentially be used as an indication of correct results for validation.

+* Look at the TFs that has a high percentage of the variation explained by the first PC.
+Are the genes contributing the most to PC1 for these genes that have previously been reported as affected by the TF.

+* Look into the need of further preprocessing.
+Is there overall variation that is captured, obscuring the changes for specific TFs.

+* For when the activity looks the same for all TFs, look into the genes with the highest contributions and remove them, then try again.
+Remove genes with high contribution across all TFs.

+### TO DO
+* Make function for plotting expression and PC1 for selected TFs with high and varied gene expression

 ### 16/1 2020
 * Read *A Quick Guide to Organizing Computational Biology Projects* (William Stafford Noble, 2009)
 * Followed the guide *Version Control with Git* provided by Lukas